R2Northstar/NorthstarMods/README.md

 `Titanfall Block` is a mechanic where Davis will say he can't drop a Titan anymore in the middle of a wave, from that moment until the end of the wave all players will stop earning their Titan meters, if their meter is full and ready to call, it will empty and lock on 0%.
 Pilots with Titans will still remain with theirs, losing it is permanent.
 This mechanic brings up a whole new perspective for players whereas they should play more carefully with their Titans, and those who lost theirs should be aiding the others by stealing batteries from the enemies.

-`Elite Titans` are buffed up variants of normal Titans, they are:
+`Elite Titans` are buffed up variants of normal Titans, they are piloted by Grunts with the following properties:
+- Uses Prime Titan models
 - Not affected by the difficulty rules, meaning they will always spawn with a huge shield amount and an even bigger health pool
-- They do not move slower like the normal Titans
+- No slower movement like the normal Titans
-- They have better accuracy
+- Better accuracy
-- They can potentially use their Cores
+- Can use their Cores
+- They can Execute Players
 - Drop a Battery on Easy and Regular Difficulties or drop an Amped Battery in Hard, Master and Insane difficulties similar to campaign Titans

 ## Live Fire Gameplay Changes